 Car Loan Documentation Checklist: The 8 Things You Need

-When you apply for an auto loan, bringing appropriate documents can help you get approved for your loan quickly.
+Bringing the appropriate documents could help you to get a car loan more quickly when it’s time to apply.
 Generally, lenders are looking for proof that you are a good credit risk and will be able to repay the loan.
 This information, along with your credit report and score, will factor into the interest rate you are offered.
+To get you started, here’s a checklist of what you need for a car loan.

 If you are taking out an auto loan as a business, you’ll need to use your Employer Identification Number (EIN).
-In addition, lenders may require documentation such as articles of incorporation, business license, partnership agreement and trust instrument to prove the identity of your business.
-Dealers may require a letter of authorization to purchase the vehicle on company letterhead.
+In addition, lenders may require documentation like articles of incorporation or partnership agreement and business license to prove the identity of your business.
+Dealers may require a business card and letter of authorization to purchase the vehicle on company letterhead.
 While these will provide proof of identity, keep in mind you may have to meet other requirements, like having a positive cash flow and two years of financial statements.

-Reputable lenders want to determine that you have the ability to repay your auto loan.
+Lenders want to determine that you have the ability to repay your auto loan before they finance a car.
 This goes beyond just running numbers based on an interest rate.
 Lenders should assess your income, assets, employment, credit history and monthly expenses to determine that you’re able to pay back the loan.

 When you’re applying for your loan, you’ll want to take copies of your pay stubs from the last month, showing the total of what you’ve been paid year to date.
-You may also be able to use bank statements to show proof of income — be prepared with up to six months of statements.
+You may also be able to use bank statements to show proof of income — be prepared with up to six months of statements — or a W-2.
 In some cases, the lender may call your employer to verify employment and income.

 If you are self-employed, lenders often use tax returns to determine gross income, so bring copies of your tax returns from the past two years.
 A 1099 may also be sufficient to prove income.
 Be sure to find out whether your lender requires any paperwork to be signed by an auditor.